aws-samples/multimodal-rag-on-slide-decks/Blog4-PDF-TitanEmbeddings/README.md

 - [config.yaml](notebooks/config.yml) - contains configuration parameters such as directory path, model information etc. for this solution.

+## Prompt Templates

+This repository uses the following prompt templates in the search process:

+- [image_description_prompt.txt](notebooks/prompt_templates/image_description_prompt.txt) - This prompt is used to describe the images that are retrieved from S3.
+The image descriptions are generated, converted to embeddings and sent to OpenSearch serverless.
+- [extract_image_entities_prompt_template.txt](notebooks/prompt_templates/extract_image_entities_prompt_template.txt) - This prompt is used to extract entities from a user question.
+These entities can be product names, people names, or anything that highlights the importance of your domain specific data.
+These entities are attached as metadata to the index body and sent to opensearch serverless.
+The purpose of these entities is that it acts as a prefilter during the process of hybrid search to only get the relevant documents.
+- [extract_question_entities_prompt.txt](notebooks/prompt_templates/extract_question_entities_prompt.txt) - This prompt is used to extract metadata/entities from the user question.
+The metadata from the user question is used to match and get the similar documents in the image and text indices containing similar metadata/entities.
+- [retrieve_answer_from_images_prompt.txt](notebooks/prompt_templates/retrieve_answer_from_images_prompt.txt) - This prompt is used to search for the answer to the user question during inference.
+The prompt asks to search for the answer in the image description.
+If the answer is not found in the image description, the answer is looked for directly in the image using the image path.
+If the answer is not provided from either of the search options, the model responds with a "not found" and moves to the next relevant image in the search process.
+- [retrieve_answer_from_texts_prompt.txt](notebooks/prompt_templates/retrieve_answer_from_texts_prompt.txt) - This prompt is used to search for the answer to the user question in the text extracted from files.
+If the answer is not found in the text, then the model responds with a "not found" and moves to the next relevant text document in the search process.
+- [final_combined_response_prompt_template.txt](notebooks/prompt_templates/final_combined_response_prompt_template.txt) - This prompt is used to gather all valid responses during the search process (from the image and the text index) and give a final response to the user question.
+- [claude_eval_template.txt](notebooks/prompt_templates/claude_eval_template.txt) - This prompt is used by an LLM that acts as a judge, iterates through the responses from each index and provides information and evaluation on which index gives the best response for a specific dataset.
+This prompt template is for Claude.
+This can be changed/adapted to a model of your choice with a new template.
+- [claude_final_summary_analysis_prompt.txt](notebooks/prompt_templates/claude_final_summary_analysis_prompt.txt) - This prompt is used by an LLM to go over all of the subjective evaluations done by the LLM that acts as a judge, and provide trends and patterns as to which index strategy to choose based on the results from the dataset.
+This prompt template is for Claude.
+This can be changed/adapted to a model of your choice with a new template.

 ### Dataset

-The dataset used in this repo is a publicly available AWS Whitepaper which is used in 1_data_prep_pdf_files.ipynb as a `request.get`.
+The dataset used in this repo is a publicly available AWS Whitepaper which is used in 1_data_prep_files.ipynb as a `request.get`.
 You can use your own public urls or place your custom PDF files manually in the `PDF_data` directory.
 Mention the urls and PDF files you wish to run through in the config.yaml file under the `content_info` section.

 ## Setup